Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Impact

 The physics-motivated scaling method in Section~\ref{sec:model} attempts to remove the model's dependence on the mediator masses.
 However, given the rich set of signal parameters listed in Table~\ref{tab:signal_parameters}, it is imperative to make sure the regression model is not over-trained towards a specific setup.
 Therefore, the stability of the regression results is examined under different dark-sector parameter configurations.

 The regression performance is evaluated with only one dark-sector-related parameter varied at a time, while keeping the other conditions fixed.
-The parameters considered include the probability of dark hadron production (\texttt{probVector}), the dark confinement scale ($\Lambda$), the dark pion and dark rho masses ($m_{\pi_D}$ and $m_{\rho_D}$), as well as the $Z'$ mass (\mZPrime).
-Fig.~\ref{fig:robutness2x2} shows representative results for these parameter variations under the same $\rinv=0.5$, where only mild changes are observed, suggesting that the model response is not strongly tied to a specific choice of certain dark-sector parameters.
+The parameters considered include the probability of dark hadron production (\texttt{probVector}), the dark confinement scale ($\Lambda$), the dark pion and dark rho masses ($m_{\pi_D}$ and $m_{\rho_D}$), the dark flavour number ($N_F^{\mathrm{dark}}$), as well as the $Z'$ mass (\mZPrime).
+Fig.~\ref{fig:robustness2x2} shows representative results for variations of the dark-sector parameters at fixed $\rinv=0.5$, including $m_{\pi_D}$, $\Lambda$, \texttt{probVector}, and $N_F^{\mathrm{dark}}$.
+Only mild changes are observed, suggesting that the model response is not strongly tied to a specific choice of these dark-sector parameters.
+The mediator mass dependence is shown separately in Fig.~\ref{robustness_zmass}.
+This variation probes the stability of the regression response under changes in the hard-process energy scale.
+The predicted \rinvML distributions remain close to the corresponding particle-level distributions, indicating that the model response is also stable under the mediator-mass variation considered here.

 The results are not surprising.
 The boosted topology induced by a high-$p_T$ ISR object improves the resolution of the relevant observables and makes the geometric structure of the system clearer~\cite{Liu:2024SVJplusX}.
 In such a phase-space, those event-level quantities are not impacted by the details of dark-shower, unlike jet substructure type variables.
 Three $m_{\pi_D}$ points are compared here as illustrative examples, including two extreme values, 100 and 200 GeV.
 When $m_{\pi_D}$ is increased to such high values, the dark shower produces fewer dark hadrons, which in turn modifies shower-level observables such as shown in Fig.~\ref{fig:met_and_nch}.
 While the number of charged particles sees a clear shift, the \ETmiss distribution changes mildly in the bulk.
 Fig.~\ref{fig:pion100and200_rinvML_mean} shows the regression performance remains broadly stable for those conditions.
 It is reasonable to anticipate an algorithm exploring the correlations between charged-particles may be affected to a much greater extent.